DS3Lab/feebee/README.md

 ### (3) Collect the results

-Every method executed for a fixed feature transformation, dataset, and set of hyper-parameters creates a single csv file.
+Every method executed for a fixed feature transformation, dataset, and set of hyper-parameters creates a single csv file with all estimates accross all independent runs.
 In order to collect these results into a exported pandas dataframe (`results.csv`), the corresponding script `collect_results.py` needs to be executed.

 Running the script `run_analysis.py` allows to collect the failure state of single executions (timeout or memory error).

-### Estimate the areas
+### (4) Calculate the areas for FeeBee

+Finally, using the collected results `results.csv`, one can calcuate the areas $L_\mathcal{D}$ and $U_\mathcal{D}$ for each successfull dataset, method, variant and tranformation combination.
+The script `calculate_areas.py` will perform this task.

 ## How-To: Perform the analysis